wp-plugins/wp-e-commerce-products-quick-view/readme.txt

 This plugin has a Pro Version upgrade that adds more functionality to this Free version.
 You will see all of the available upgrade features on the plugins admin panel, in the Yellow sidebar.
 Those Pro features include:

-= Fully Customizable Pop-up Template =
+= Sass #dynamic {stylesheets} Pop-up Custom Template =

 This feature allows you to create a Quick View Pop-up like no other.
-Features:

-* Fully Customizable pop up content template (no coding what so ever)
+* Sass #dynamic {stylesheets} pop up content template (no coding what so ever)
+* Full template style customizing settings e.g background colour, Title font ect.
+* a3rev Button creator for creating any style for the buttons.
+* Control over what shows in the template e.g Prices, Add to Cart Button etc.

+= Scroll Next and Previous in Custom Pop-up Template =

 * Next> and <Previous Product Scroll - scroll through products right from the pop-up.
 * Next> and <Previous Scroll works with all WP e-Commerce Product Sort Types.
 * Next> and <Previous Scroll works on Shop page and all product category pages.

+= Dynamic Products Gallery in Pop-up Template =

-* Template has its own Fully customizable Dynamic Image gallery
+* Sass #dynamic {stylesheets} Template has its own Fully customizable Dynamic Image gallery
 * Dynamic Gallery automatically gets all images uploaded to the product
 * Set Gallery Left to show aligned Left or Right in the pop-up.
 * Gallery has 5 different transition effect types to choose from.
 * Gallery - set effect transition timing.
-* Full template style customizing settings e.g background colour, Title font ect.
-* a3rev Button creator for creating any style for the buttons.
-* Control over what shows in the template e.g Prices, Add to Cart Button etc.

 = Advanced Pop-up Controls =